saidul85/XBMC-gdrive/README.md

 - bypasses Playback Type in Settings
 - create .strm or .m3u files containing the following: plugin://plugin.video.gdrive?mode=streamVideo&amp;title=Title_of_video
 - if your video is composed of multiple clips, you can create a .m3u that makes the above plugin:// call, one line for each clip.
 You can then create a .strm file that points to the .m3u.
 XBMC can index movies and shows contained in your Google Drive account by either a .strm containing a single plugin:// call to the video, or a .strm that points to a local .m3u file that contains a list of plugin:// calls representing the video
+5) mode=streamURL
+- playback a specific Google Drive Video URL (format: https://docs.google.com/file/d/#####/preview) via stream (automatically transcoded by Google Drive playback services)
+- handy for playback of publicly shared videos stored in Google Drive
+- bypasses Playback Type in Settings
+- create .strm or .m3u files containing the following: plugin://plugin.video.gdrive?mode=streamURL&amp;url=https://docs.google.com/file/d/#####/preview
+- if your video is composed of multiple clips, you can create a .m3u that makes the above plugin:// call, one line for each clip.
+You can then create a .strm file that points to the .m3u.
+XBMC can index movies and shows contained in your Google Drive account by either a .strm containing a single plugin:// call to the video, or a .strm that points to a local .m3u file that contains a list of plugin:// calls representing the video

 FAQ: